Lawyer seeks to send Volkswagen civil suits to California court

-NEW YORK (Reuters) - At least two dozen civil lawsuits accusing Volkswagen of misleading customers by designing some diesel models to cheat on U.S. emissions tests should be sent to California federal court, a lawyer in one such case said in a motion filed Wednesday.
+NEW YORK, Sept 23 (Reuters) - At least two dozen civil lawsuits accusing Volkswagen of misleading customers by designing some diesel models to cheat on U.S. emissions tests should be sent to California federal court, a lawyer in one such case said in a motion filed Wednesday.

 The motion seeks to consolidate Volkswagen litigation before U.S. District Judge Fernando Olguin in the Central District of California.
 That court has been home to litigation accusing Toyota Motor Corp of concealing a defect that caused cars to accelerate suddenly, as well as cases accusing Hyundai Motor Co and Kia Motors of overstating certain vehicles’ fuel-economy ratings.